benj-sic/benjaminsiciliano.com/scripts/README.md

 # Social Card Generation

-This directory contains scripts for generating social media cards for the Atlanta TechBio Network visualization.
+This directory contains scripts for generating social media cards for the Atlanta Biotech Network visualization.

 ## Files